 - Design must have green space appropriate for its location.

 - Design must have a water feature (can be seasonal).

 - Design should encourage play by a variety of age groups.

-Optional: You may also include a brief written description of your design process.
+Optional: You may include a brief written description of your design process.